richmccue/excel/basics-data-cleaning.md

   - Another way to do this would be to use the VLOOKUP function that will be covered in a later activity.

 10. Data Validation:
   - One of the easiest ways to validate data is to use an input form with radio boxes or drop-down menus as you see in all online survey tools.
 Google Sheets has an excellent Forms tool that can be used to collect data you enter yourself or survey data from research participants.
 Google Forms, puts the data into Google Sheets, which can then be either analyzed in Google Sheets or exported to MS Excel.
-Here is more information about Google Forms: http://bit.ly/2FBqK5y
+[Here is more information about Google Forms](http://bit.ly/2FBqK5y){:target="_blank"}
-  - If you’d like more information on data collections forms and validation in Excel, view please follow along with this video: http://bit.ly/2I2jEYb
+  - If you’d like more information on data collections forms and validation in Excel, view please follow along with [this video](http://bit.ly/2I2jEYb){:target="_blank"}

 [NEXT STEP: Intro to Functions](intro-functions.html){: .btn .btn-blue }